EclipseFdn/events.eclipse.org/content/2020/sam-iot/_index.md

 {{< grid/section-container id="contact" class="featured-section-row featured-section-row-light-bg text-center" isMarkdown="true">}}
 ## Contact us

-If you have questions about the conference or the Call for Papers, please contact research@eclipse.org.
+If you have questions about the conference or the Call for Papers, please contact <a href="mailto:research@eclipse.org">research@eclipse.org</a>.

 {{</ grid/section-container >}}